 Use Genuine Netgate Hardware¶

-We highly recommend using hardware from the Netgate Store.
-Our hardware has been developed to assure that specific hardware platforms have been thoroughly tested and validated.
+The best practice is to use hardware from the Netgate Store.
+Netgate hardware has been developed to assure that specific hardware platforms have been thoroughly tested and validated.

 Search for the experiences of others¶

 The experiences of others are a valuable source of knowledge which can be found by researching pfSense software and hardware compatibility online, especially on the Netgate Forum.
 Reports of failure are not necessarily considered definitive because problems can arise from a number of issues other than hardware incompatibility.